Cristianrusu92/raspberry-nginx-owncloud/README.md

 The final step is to set a port forwarding on your router to make the owncloud accessible on the 443 external port.
 This is a really important step.
 Skipping this step can make the server owncloud not to work, so pay atention!

 Enter the router configuration panel by accessing his own ip: Usualy the ip is writen on the back of the router.
 Like `192.168.0.1` .
 Access the advacend section and there you will see a section: Port Forwarding.
 This [tutorial](https://pimylifeup.com/raspberry-pi-port-forwarding/) is really useful to see how it's done.
 The internal port needs to be `443` and also the external port needs to be `443`.
 You may have a problem after setting this with http redirect.
-You only need to enter on the browser link section `https://followed-by-your-onwcloud.adress.com'.
+You only need to enter on the browser link section `https://followed-by-your-onwcloud.adress.com`.
 After this the browser will remember your adress, so there is no need to type it again.

 That's it with this step.

+#### 11.Add external hard drive to your owncloud server

+To expand the capabilities of your owncloud server you can add a external hardrive.
+For this you need first identificate the unique id of your hard drive.

+To see your hard drive id: `ls -l /dev/disk/by-uuid' .
+You will see a short key for fat32 partions like: ` 503A-ABB5`.
+Copy the key.

+Get the id of `http` user.
+Remember that we gaved the ownership of '/usr/share/webapps/owncloud/`(where the owncloud files are) to `http` user.
+`id -g http` <br />
+`id -u http` <br />

+Add this line at the end of the /etc/fstab file.
+Remember to substitue the `UUID=`,`uid` and `gid` with your hard drive id, http user id and http group id.

+`UUID=503A-ABB5 /media/owncloud vfat nofail,x-systemd.device-timeout=1,uid=33,gid=33,umask=0027,dmask=0027  0 0`

+Restart the raspberry. `sudo reboot`

+Activate the owncloud external storage in the application menu.
+Add your hard drive to the Local directory and specify the path where is mounted `/media/owncloud`.
+Here is a useful [video](https://www.youtube.com/watch?v=uezzFDRnoPY).